telerik/blazor-docs/components/pdfviewer/overview.md

 }
 ````

+## Toolbar

+The [PdfViewer toolbar can render built-in and custom tools]({%slug pdfviewer-toolbar%}).
+By default, it displays the following tools:

+* a pager
+* zoom buttons and a dropdown
+* search button
+* open and download buttons
+* print button

 ## PdfViewer Parameters

 The table below lists the PDF Viewer parameters.
 Also check the [PDF Viewer API Reference](/blazor-ui/api/Telerik.Blazor.Components.TelerikPdfViewer) for all parameters, methods and events.